 Philippine Tarsier Sanctuary

-These cute little animals hold the record for the world’s smallest primates.
+These cute little animals hold the record for the world’s smallest primates and seeing them is one of the top things to do in Bohol.
 There is something really special about Tarsiers – they have huge eyes and they can rotate their head 180 degrees each direction.

 Tarsiers are nocturnal animals, just like owls.
 They sleep during the day and become active during the night.
 What’s really important is that these animals often commit suicide when stressed.